JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 The following is required for building new spack environments with Intel oneAPI on this platform..
 Don't use ``module purge`` on Narwhal!

-.. note:: This particular setup of the oneAPI compilers is outside the Cray-blessed environment and there are problems installing Python packages with spack.

 .. code-block:: console

    umask 0022
    module unload PrgEnv-cray
-   module load PrgEnv-intel/8.3.3
+   module load PrgEnv-intel/8.4.0
    module unload intel
-   module use /p/app/projects/NEPTUNE/spack-stack/oneapi-2024.2.1/modulefiles
-   module load tbb/2021.13
-   module load compiler-rt/2024.2.1
-   module load compiler/2024.2.1
-   module load ifort/2024.2.1
+   module load intel/2024.2
    module unload cray-mpich
    module unload craype-network-ofi
    # Warning.
 Do not load craype-network-ucx